CELPIP for commercial truck drivers

 2. Take one mock

-Use the mock to identify the weakest section instead of guessing.
+Use the mock to identify the weakest CELPIP section instead of guessing.

 3. Do section repair

-Use listening transcript, reading explanations, or writing feedback.
+Use listening transcript review, reading explanations, writing feedback, or speaking practice.

 FAQ